bird-bench/BIRD-Interact/README.md

 ## Environment Setup

 1. Run Docker containers for bird-interact-lite database, bird-interact-full database, and evaluation environment:

+  | If you just want to evaluate on `bird-interact-lite`, you could comment out the [`postgresql_full` service](./env/docker-compose.yml#L21-L31) in `docker-compose.yml` to speed up the environment setup.

+  Start the environment by running:
    ```bash
    cd env
    docker compose pull